vit3z/slot-tech-test/README.md

 ## Submission

-Replace the contents of this README.md with:

-A covering note explaining the technology choices you have made.

-Any instructions required to run your solution.

 Email as an attachment or a link the git bundled repository showing your commit history with all your commits on the master branch:

 ```